 In the same way, a lot of us (myself included) love to see a full room.
 Watching your view count can be a great dopamine hit (for more on what triggers you and why you love full rooms/large views/record stats, read this).

 It’s just so easy to focus on attracting, not equipping.
 And that has seemed to be a quick snap back for many church leaders as they have tried to fill up their less-than-full auditoriums during 2021.

-It was easy to assume we had cultivated devotion, but instead what we’d really done is create attendance habits that once the pattern was interrupted, quickly dissolved.
+It was easy to assume we had cultivated devotion, but instead, we’d really created attendance habits that quickly dissolved once the pattern was interrupted.

 To reference the over-used proverb, perhaps we took too many people fishing, but never taught them how to fish.

-For years here we’ve talked about the need to focus on engagement, not attendance.
+For years here, we’ve discussed the need to focus on engagement, not attendance.

 In the digital disruption that’s changed so much, the focus has to shift further from engagement to equipping.